Regaining eyesight after stroke is possible – when you know the right methods.

 Neuromuscular problems do not mean that your eyes are broken.
 Rather, your brain just needs healing.

-Again, this does not mean that your eyes are broken.
+This does not mean that your eyes are broken.
 Instead, we need to focus on healing the brain.

-Regaining Eyesight After Stroke Naturally
+Regaining Eyesight After Stroke

 You can find vision therapists under the practice of “neuro-optometric vision rehabilitation.”